Special Educational Needs and Disabilities (SEND):

 Depending upon your child's individual needs, we may need to access the support of other professionals.
 We will always seek your permission to do so and involve you in any discussions with professionals regarding your child's needs and development.
 This targeted support enables us to work together in order to best meet the needs of each child.

-Carli McCallin is our designated Special Educational Needs and Disabilities Coordinator (SENDCO).
+Janine Maidment is our Special Educational Needs and Disabilities Coordinator Support (SENDCO support).

-Carli and Janine work collaboratively to meet the needs of children with special educational needs and/ or disabilities and their families.
+Janine, Sam and the team work collaboratively to meet the needs of children with special educational needs and/ or disabilities and their families.
 We always encourage you to come and discuss any concerns that you may have with us and can be contacted via the school office (0121) 440 3066.